ripSquid/styrdokument/pm/eng/pm_for_graphical_profile.md

 For posters and the like the logotype shall be placed in one of the poster’s corners, in accordance with the provided templates and defined proportions.

-If the logotype is used together with THS’ logotype, it should be placed in the opposite upper corner.
+If the logotype is used together with THS' logotype, it should be placed in the opposite corner.

 Use the monochrome logotypes if the coloured logotype is not sufficiently visible against a background.
 When using the monochrome logotypes, the white logotype shall be used if the back-ground is dark, and the black if the background is light.

-The distance to other elements should be at least half of the logo-type’s width, on all sides.
+The distance to other elements must be at least a quarter of the logotype’s width, on all sides.

+The chapter's name "Sektionen för Informations- och Nanoteknik", in English "The Chapter for Information- and Nanotechnology" and the abbreviations "IN-Sektionen" and "IN-Chapter" is allowed to be closer to the logotype, but should be with the distance of b1 (the width of the top triangle or one eight of the logos width).

 ![How to place the chapter's logo relative to other page elements](./img/logospacing.png)